International Journal of ePortfolio

 - Format: Does the manuscript conform to the organization, style, and format guidelines set forth by the latest version of the Publication Manual of the American Psychological Association?

-IJeP also welcomes manuscripts relevant to ePortfolios in educational settings that do not fit conceptually into any of the above categories.
-During submission, authors are encouraged to select one of the above three manuscript types, if relevant.
-However, manuscripts that truly have no relationship to instruction; assessment; or technology, policy, and management should then be submitted using this manuscript type.
-Distinctive articles are 10- to 25-page manuscripts (approximately 3,000-7,000 words).
+IJeP also welcomes manuscripts relevant to ePortfolios in educational settings that do not fit conceptually into any of the other three categories.
+Manuscripts that truly have no relationship to instruction; research and assessment; or technology, policy, and management should be submitted using the Distinctive manuscript type.
+Distinctive articles are 10-25 pages in length (approximately 2,500-7,000 words).
 Those with questions regarding a manuscript’s suitability for IJeP should contact the Executive Editors at [email protected] and include a manuscript abstract with their inquiry.
-For manuscripts submitted via this manuscript type, the following review criteria will be employed to evaluate distinctive articles:
+Manuscripts submitted as Distinctive will be evaluated based on the following criteria:

 - Focus: Is the manuscript's focus in congruence with the stated mission and foci of the journal?